Kevinpgalligan/KevingalWebsite/pages/blog/metronome.md

         height: 50px;
     }

 Finally, the JavaScript, which weighs in at a chunky 1573 bytes.
-In the main thread, when the user starts the metronome, it kicks off a scheduling function that runs every 25 milliseconds.
+When the user starts the metronome, it kicks off a scheduling function in the main thread that runs every 25 milliseconds.
 The scheduling function calls the WebAudio interface to scheule any beeps that are due to play in the next 100 milliseconds.
 WebAudio then plays the beeps in a separate thread.
-If we played the audio directly in the main thread (which is what I tried before reading [this excellent article](https://www.html5rocks.com/en/tutorials/audio/scheduling/)), then there would be unacceptable delays in sound whenever we lost control to the browser's UI and book-keeping functions.
+If we played the audio directly in the main thread, which is what I tried before [finding enlightenment](https://www.html5rocks.com/en/tutorials/audio/scheduling/), then there would be unacceptable delays in sound whenever we lost control of the main thread to the browser's UI and book-keeping functions.

     :::javascript
     var play = false;